archiGrad/CUINDA/2024/design_tools_and_skills/image_sorting/README.md

 # Houdini Image Sorting

-This project involves collecting image data in a JSON file and displaying it.
-The following screenshots demonstrate the process:
+This project involves collecting image data in a JSON file and displaying it according to its luminance value. the higher teh luminance value, the higher it is in the sort.

 ### Screenshot 1